randomascii/main/xperf/XperfUI/ReadMe.txt

 Add compatibility manifest up to Windows 8.1
 Add OS specific checks for what user providers to enable, compression options, etc.
 Increase the user-provider buffer counts when doing DX profiling.
+Disable compress options (checkbox and menu) for Windows 7 and below.